Don’t Let Your Managers Guess at Employment Laws

-Like diversity, equity and inclusion (DEI), achieving cultural competence is a long-term process of learning, listening, understanding and adapting.
+Like diversity, equity and inclusion (DEI), achieving cultural competence is a process of learning, listening, understanding and adapting.

 As the business environment becomes more global — and the workplace more multicultural — the ability to interact effectively with people who have different backgrounds, values and experiences is fundamental to creating an inclusive workplace.
-Like diversity, equity and inclusion (DEI), achieving cultural competence is a long-term process of learning, listening, understanding and adapting.
+Like diversity, equity and inclusion (DEI), achieving cultural competence is a process of learning, listening, understanding and adapting.
 Providing employees and managers with cultural competence training is one of the ways that organizations can foster cultural awareness and enjoy its many benefits.

 The concept of cultural competence is the ability to understand and interact effectively with people from other cultures.
 This encompasses individuals having a basic awareness and understanding of their own culture and how it affects their perceptions and attitudes toward others from different cultures.

-Cultural humility involves a lifelong commitment to self-evaluation and reflection; to recognize and understand that one’s point of view and cultural biases may be based on stereotypes or other assumptions that aren’t true.
+Cultural humility involves a commitment to self-evaluation and reflection; to recognize and understand that one’s point of view and cultural biases may be based on stereotypes or other assumptions that aren’t true.

 Improvements in employee engagement, teamwork, decision-making, innovation and customer satisfaction are some of the benefits of a culturally aware workforce.
 Conversely, a lack of cultural competence can have very negative outcomes.
 For example, the wave of anti-Asian violence since COVID-19 amplifies the need to address harassment, discrimination, bias and microaggressions toward people based on their ethnicity, race or other characteristics.
 The pandemic has also underscored bias in patient care.
 Currently, there are several states that require cultural competence training for healthcare professionals.